 - Ambient lighting provides general illumination.
 It usually refers to natural light or normal types of room lights like lamps or ceiling fixtures.

-You really need to be pillow conscious to create a great looking room.
-Pillows instantly add visual interest, color and texture to any space.
-But they can be a total buzz kill if you use them incorrectly.
+You really need to be pillow-conscious to create a great-looking room.
+Pillows instantly add visual interest, color, and texture to any space, but they can be a total buzzkill if you misuse them.
 Too few, and your sofa or bed can look downright forlorn.
 Too many, and there’s no spot to sit on the sofa.

 © 2019 Linda Chechar

 Start a Conversation!

 Linda Chechar (author) from Arizona on January 24, 2019:

 Liz, simplifying life and material possessions are extremely popular these days.
 Thanks for stopping by for the read!